croyleje/lsp-default.nvim/doc/md/tutorial.md

 You should only use this method if your Neovim config is the only lua project you will ever manage with `lua_ls`.

-lsp-zero has a function that returns a basic config for `lua_ls`, this is how you use it.
+lsp-default has a function that returns a basic config for `lua_ls`, this is how you use it.

 ```lua
 require('lspconfig').lua_ls.setup(lsp.nvim_lua_ls())
 ```

-Add that line before the `.setup()` function of lsp-zero.
+Add that line before the `.setup()` function of lsp-default.

 If you need to add your own config, use the first argument to `.nvim_lua_ls()`.